April 18, 2026

 The SFOE study confirms this in its own way: the current high costs in Switzerland are the result of a fragmented market in which each player has made its own decisions, without coordination, without economies of scale, and often without a long-term vision.

-The study contains a sentence that I had to read twice.
+The study contains a sentence that warrants a second reading.
 The authors note that the challenges posed by smart metering are “all the more significant given that the number of heating customers (heat pump transition, district heating) could decline.”
-This is a warning sign for the gas market.
-But it is explicitly identified as an opportunity for the district heating market.
+This serves as a warning for the gas market, but it explicitly identifies an opportunity for the district heating market.

 Switzerland’s energy transition is leading to a clear trend: shrinking gas networks, expanding heating networks, and smart metering infrastructure that is becoming the nervous system of these networks’ management.
 CAD operators who build this infrastructure today—using reliable, interoperable solutions where data remains under their control—will be in a radically different position than those who improvise it in five years under regulatory pressure.

-Reliable and independent: the two criteria missing from most calls for bids
+Reliability and autonomy: the two criteria missing from most requests for proposals

-When a district heating operator seeks to digitize its substations, the evaluation criteria typically focus on price, functionality, and sometimes ease of integration.
-Rarely, however, do they consider two factors that are nonetheless critical: long-term operational reliability and control over the data generated.
+When a district heating network operator seeks to digitize its substations, the evaluation criteria typically focus on price, functionality, and sometimes ease of integration.
+Rarely, however, do they address two critical factors: long-term operational reliability and control over the data generated.

 Reliability first.
 The OFEN study documents operating costs of up to CHF 600 per node per year in fragmented configurations.
 These costs reflect the reality of undersized equipment, unstable connectivity, systems lacking fleet monitoring, and repeated corrective maintenance.
-A reliable IoT infrastructure is one that can guarantee data upload rates, detect anomalies before they become incidents, and maintain fleet consistency over a ten-year period.
+A reliable IoT infrastructure must ensure data upload rates, detect anomalies before they become incidents, and maintain fleet consistency over a decade.

 Next, sovereignty.
-The data generated by a district heating network—load curves, supply and return temperatures, valve statuses, and consumption figures—are strategic assets.
+The data generated by a district heating network—load curves, supply and return temperatures, valve statuses, consumption figures—are strategic assets.
 They enable the optimization of supply, the establishment of different contractual arrangements with heat producers, compliance with regulatory reporting requirements, and, in the future, the monetization of flexibility on energy markets.
-This data must remain under the operator’s control.
-Hosted in Switzerland or the EU.
-Exportable.
-Reversible.
+This data must remain under the operator’s control, be hosted in Switzerland or the EU, and be exportable and reversible.

 Control over a network's data is not a luxury reserved for large operators.
-It is essential for operational resilience for any operator.
+On the contrary, it is essential for operational resilience for every operator.

 The time is now

-Operators who choose to digitize their networks today—using solutions built to last, based on a proven communications infrastructure, and featuring software designed to leverage data—are establishing a lead that will be hard to catch up with.
+Operators who choose to digitize their networks today using solutions built to last—based on a proven communications infrastructure and featuring software designed to leverage data—are establishing a lead that will be difficult to catch up to.

-Those who wait will find themselves in a situation where their choices are constrained by regulations, delayed deployment costs, and the need to make up for lost ground.
-The six-fold cost reduction highlighted by the study is not an abstract promise; it is the result of a decision made early on, with the right architecture and the right partners.
+Those who wait will find themselves in a situation where their choices are constrained by regulations, delayed deployment costs, and the need to make up for lost time.
+The six-fold cost reduction highlighted by the study is not an abstract promise; it is the result of an early decision made with the right architecture and the right partners.

-The gas sector offers us one final lesson—perhaps the most valuable one: markets that fragment into local solutions, lacking coordination and a shared vision, always end up paying a higher price.
-District heating networks have a window of opportunity to avoid repeating this mistake.
+The gas sector offers us one final lesson, which may be the most valuable of all: markets that fragment into local solutions, lacking coordination or a shared vision, always end up paying a higher price.
+The district heating ecosystem has a window of opportunity to avoid repeating this mistake.
 That window will not remain open indefinitely.

 What the study doesn't say

-I must admit I was surprised when I read this report.
-In 32 pages of rigorous analysis of the costs of smart metering, the authors do not devote a single line to two questions that are nonetheless fundamental: how often is the data transmitted?
-And in what condition does it arrive?
+We were surprised when we read this report.
+Thirty-two pages of rigorous analysis on the costs of smart metering, yet the authors do not devote a single line to these two fundamental questions: How often is the data transmitted?
+In what condition does it arrive?

-This silence highlights a persistent blind spot in the debate over the digitization of energy networks.
+This silence highlights a persistent blind spot in the public debate on the digitization of energy networks.
 Reading a meter once a day technically constitutes “smart metering.”
-But a daily load curve without quality control, without outlier detection, and without addressing communication gaps is raw data that no one can use with confidence.
+However, a daily load curve that lacks quality control, outlier detection, or handling of communication gaps is raw data that no one can use with confidence.

-For a district heating network, temporal granularity isn’t just a technical detail—it determines whether you can detect a temperature deviation in time to prevent overheating, identify a customer whose usage patterns indicate a leak, or produce a reliable monthly energy report to present to your stakeholders.
-Data collected every 24 hours, without processing, does not allow for any of this.
+For a district heating network, temporal granularity is not just a technical detail: it determines the ability to detect a temperature deviation in time to prevent overheating, to identify a customer whose usage patterns indicate a leak, or to produce a reliable monthly energy report that can be presented to various stakeholders.
+Let’s be clear: data collected every 24 hours without processing does not allow for any of this.

 The energy data value chain consists of three stages, which the SFOE study condenses into a single process: collection, processing, and utilization.
-Processing—including validation, data cleansing, anomaly detection, and contextual enrichment—is precisely what transforms a stream of measurements into actionable insights.
-It is also, it must be said, what justifies investing in a software platform that goes beyond a simple remote meter reading module.
+Processing, validation, cleaning, anomaly detection, and contextual enrichment are precisely what transform a stream of measurements into actionable insights.
+This is also what should justify the decision to invest in a software platform beyond a simple remote meter reading module.

-Operators who choose their IoT infrastructure based solely on the cost of data collection are overlooking the layer that gives value to everything else.
-It’s a bit like evaluating a medical monitoring system based solely on the price of the sensor, without considering the ability to interpret the signals.
+Operators who choose their infrastructure solely based on collection costs overlook the layer that gives value to everything else.
+It’s a bit like evaluating a surveillance system based solely on the price of the sensor, without considering the ability to interpret the signals.

 Link to the full study:https://www.bfe.admin.ch/bfe/fr/home/approvisionnement/approvisionnement-en-gaz/loi-sur-approvisionnement-en-gaz.html